On This Page

 Conclusion

-Online therapy works—at least live video therapy works.
+And online therapy works—at least live video therapy works.
 The research shows that the difference between therapy conducted in person and therapy conducted via video is subtle, not definitive.
-It’s easy to feel seen and heard by a therapist who sees and hears you over video.

 Local Is Better If You're In Crisis

-But keep in mind that online therapy isn’t always the best option.
+Keep in mind that online therapy isn’t always the best option.
 If your symptoms are severe and you need to connect to other local resources to meet your mental healthcare needs, a local therapist is a better choice.

 And if you’ve found a therapist near you who’s a great match, who has an awesome therapy place close to where you live or work, and who takes your insurance or charges an affordable rate—what are you doing reading this?
 Give them a call!

 Ultimately, the quality and success of your therapy depends on your relationship with your therapist.
-In our opinion, how well you connect with them, how easily you open up to them, and how well their method meets your needs matters a lot more than whether you’re seeing each other in the same physical space or over video.
+In our opinion, how well you connect with them, how easily you open up to them, and how well their method meets your needs matter a lot more than whether you’re seeing each other in the same physical space or over video.

 Related Posts